edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughReading.md

 #### Origin Timestamp
-The device service will supply an origin property in the `Event` and `Reading` object to suggest the time (in Epoch timestamp/milliseconds format) at which the data was sensed/collected.
+The device service will supply an origin property in the `Event` and `Reading` object to suggest the time (in Epoch timestamp/nanoseconds format) at which the data was sensed/collected.

+EdgeX uses nanosecond because some devices and use cases may provide and need that degree of accuracy.
+Also, Collisions at nanosecond accuracy are unlikely.

+The `Event` origin is always set by device service SDK and it is intended to be unique for that device service instance.
+The `Reading` origin should be set by the device service's ProtocolDriver implementation, SDK copies the `Event` origin into it if it was not set.

 !!!
 Note
     Smart devices will often timestamp sensor data and this timestamp